CanDIG/canarie_rdm_2018/text/03_scoring_criteria.md

-And the computational, storage, and personnel resources at the participating sites (MUQGIC, HPC4Health, and the BCGSC), will be the backbone on which initial CHORD servces are provided.
+And the computational, storage, and personnel resources at the participating sites (MUQGIC, HPC4Health, and the BCGSC), will be the backbone on which initial CHORD services are provided.

 Those investments, combined with the services provided in the work described here, means that CHORD will a truly national data service